JormunDB

 Command Line Arguments

-./jormundb --port 9000 --host 127.0.0.1 --data-dir /var/db --verbose
+./jormundb --port 9000 --host 127.0.0.1 --data-dir /var/db

 Credits

-- Format code with
+- Built with Odin

 Why "Jormun"?
 Jörmungandr, the World Serpent from Norse mythology, which I found fitting for something built in a language called Odin.
 Also, it sounds cool.
+Think of deploying a "Jormun Cluster", just rolls off the tongue and sounds crazy.